Akram11/ArcadeGame/README.md

 ## Instructions

+-To start the game open index.html file in your browser (chrome, firefox, safari etc.. ). no special programes or add-ons required.

 -The goal of this game is to for the player to the street and reach the water, while avoiding all the bugs.